 - pinch black pepper

-Bring a large pot of salted water to a rolling boil.
-Add pasta shells, reduce to a low boil, and cook just until al dente (about 8 minutes).
-Drain, and cool immediately by running under cold water.
+- Bring a large pot of salted water to a boil.
+Add pasta shells and cook until al dente, per package instructions.
+Drain, then immediately run under cold water to stop cooking.

-Stir together the Ricotta, spinach, 1/3 cup Parmesan cheese, egg, salt, parsley, basil, oregano and pepper.
-Place in a piping bag or large ziploc bag and snip the end off.
+- In a separate bowl, mix together the ricotta, spinach, ⅓ cup of Parmesan cheese, egg, salt, dried parsley, basil, oregano, and pepper.
+Transfer this mixture to a piping bag or a large zippered bag and cut off ½-inch at the end.

 - Spread 1 cup of marinara sauce in the bottom of the prepared baking dish.